aws/aws-cdk/packages/aws-cdk-docs/src/welcome.rst

    The lowest-level construct, which map directly to an |CFN| resource, as described in the
    `AWS Resource Types Reference <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html>`_.
-   These constructs are available in the :py:mod:`aws-cdk-resources` package as the |CFN| name with a **Resource** suffix within the AWS service namespace, such as **sqs.QueueResource** representing an |SQS| queue.
+   These constructs are available in the :py:mod:`_aws-cdk_resources` package as the |CFN| name with a **Resource** suffix within the AWS service namespace, such as **sqs.QueueResource** representing an |SQS| queue.